 Texas rules are more stringent than HIPAA regarding breach notification.
 Affected persons must be notified of a breach of sensitive information within 60 days and in Texas the Texas Attorney General must be notified of a breach of more than 250 individuals (as opposed to the HIPAA requirement to notify HHS of more than 500 breaches.

 TCD has developed a Texas HB 300 Handbook that includes definitions, training materials, policies and procedures, and forms needed to comply with HB300.
-It is included on a disk and may be copied and used for training purposes.
+It is included on a flash drive and may be copied and used for training purposes.
 Click on the icons below for more information and for the order form.

 Providers participating in federal (and state) health care programs must determine the exclusion status of current employees and contractors.
 Exclusion Screening, LLCgives providers an easy and inexpensive solution to the complex problems associated with screening and verifying that none of your employees, contractors, and vendors have been excluded from the LEIE, SAM, or any State exclusion database!
 They will assist you in identifying who must be screened, obtain some basic information on each one, and take over from there to help you maintain screening requirements.